jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Game of Civilization Life Cycle

-All lifeforms—from oak trees, to otters—survive by growing into new areas, and then adapting to their new environment.
+All lifeforms—from oak trees to otters—survive by growing into new areas, and then adapting to their new environment.
 The never ending game of civiliation also has life-cycle of growth and adaptation.
-The civilization that first masters the technology of a new age, usually spreads itself against others to slow to evolve.
-But eventually, just like in Nature, the spread of a civilization, leads to adaption of new civilizations.
+The civilization that first masters the technology of a new age, usually spreads itself at the expense of others to slow to evolve.
+But eventually, just like in Nature, the spread of a civilization, leads to the adaption of new civilizations.

 You can see the rise of the British Empire during the Science Age, and adaption into different countries like the USA, Austrialia, South Africa, and Canada.
-It's a life-cycle we're always our civlization is, and will always be, apart of.
-Which means ruling philosophies eventually end; even if their supporters love to fight Nature.
+It's a life-cycle we're always our civlization is—and will always be—apart of.
+Which means ruling philosophies eventually end; even if their supporters love to fight the inevitable.

 <div style="width:100%;height:0;padding-bottom:44%;position:relative;"><iframe src="https://giphy.com/embed/6psF6vcajCX7y" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/evolution-maps-cartography-6psF6vcajCX7y">via GIPHY</a></p>